 Microsoft Cognitive Services lets developers augment the next generation of applications with the ability to see, hear, speak, understand, and interpret needs using natural methods of communication.
 At Build 2017, we announced the next big wave of innovation for Cognitive Services.
 To learn about the breadth of changes, visit the Azure Blog.

 Azure Bot Service provides an integrated environment that is purpose-built for bot development, letting you build, connect, test, deploy, and manage bots, all from one place.
 It is powered by Microsoft Bot Framework and Azure Functions, which means that your bot will run in a serverless environment on Azure that will scale based upon demand.

 Larger capacity instances available in Azure Analysis Services

-In order to provide additional data size and processing capacity options for customers with large workloads in Azure Analysis Services, we’ve added two new large capacity instances (S8 and S9) in the Standard tier.
-Built on the proven analytics engine in Microsoft SQL Server Analysis Services, Analysis Services lets you host semantic data models in the cloud, so users in your organization can connect to your data models using tools such as Excel, Power BI, and others to create reports and perform ad hoc data analysis.
+In order to provide additional data size and processing capacity options for customers with large workloads in Azure Analysis Services, we added two new large capacity instances (S8 and S9) in the Standard tier.
+Built on the proven analytics engine in Microsoft SQL Server Analysis Services, Analysis Services lets you host semantic data models in the cloud, so users in your organisation can then connect to your data models using tools like Excel, Power BI and others to create reports and perform ad hoc data analysis.
 Learn more on the Azure Blog.

 Visual Studio Team Services Delivery Plans extension generally available